vsch/gcode-navigator/README.md

 1. Need to model the sag of the extruded filament and based on that raise the nozzle so that once the filament sags it will result in the filament resting at the correct height.

-2. The part cooling fans should be increased to stiffen the extruded filament and improve the quality of the result.
+2. The part cooling fans should be increased to stiffen the extruded filament to reduce sagging and improve the quality of the result.
 However, fans do not change speed right away and require some delay.
 At the same time increased fan speed should not be done where layer adhesion would be affected.

 All these variables require more complex control of G-Code than just set fan speed to X% and speed to Y% and extruder to Z%.
 Bridging calibration will vary by filament type, filament batch, extrusion temperature, print speed and probably other factors.
-Rather than optimizing these on a per 3D model basis it would be more efficient to create a calibration table that can be used to select optimum parameters based on current circumstances.
+Rather than optimizing these on a per 3D model basis it would be more efficient to create a calibration table that can be used to select optimum parameters based on current circumstances and/or to adjust printing of bridged areas to fall within the acceptable range.

-Once bridging quality can be reliably improved, the next step would allow elimination of some support structures completely or significantly reducing them since they could be replaced with smaller area supports and high quality bridging a few layers before the full support is needed.
+Once bridging quality can be reliably improved, the next step would allow elimination of some support structures completely or significantly reducing because they could be replaced with smaller area supports and high quality bridging between those supports a few layers before the full support surface is needed.
 This too would significantly reduce print times for models that require extensive supports.

-#### Improved Arc Bridges
+#### Improved Bridged Arcs

-One area where I find printing is very flaky is arcs on bridged areas.
+One area where I find printing is very flaky is bridged arcs.
 This happens when you need an arc outline printed on a support structure with a single layer between the support and the part to allow removal of the support.

 The problem here is that the distance between the nozzle and the support causes the extruded filament to sag without being attached for a longer period of time, while the nozzle moves on an